Dioscorea composita: Medicinal use

-It is a source of diosgenin, which is used to prepare synthetic hormones such as progesterone and cortisone.
+It chemically consists of steroidal sapogenin, diosgenin which is used to prepare synthetic hormones such as progesterone and cortisone.
 Diosgenin extracted from Dioscorea composita was instrumental in the development of the combined oral contraceptive pill in the 1960s – and also for the development of cortisone treatments of arthritis.
 Studies on Diosgenin say that it has effect on diabetic neuropathy.

 Before becoming used industrially the tuber was used by Chinantec healers in northern Oaxaca as an abortifacient and in cures for aching joints.
 It was also used by chinantecs as a poison for fishing in the Papaloapan river, and is also mentioned in use for this purpose in the Popol Vuh, the sacred book of the K'iche maya.